boylesoftware/x2node-tutorial/src/TUTORIAL.md

 Note how we extract the addressed record (_Account_ or _Product_) ID from the call URI.
 When we used `ws.addEntpoint()` function in `server.js` to define the `/accounts/{accountId}` and `/products/{productId}` endpoints, we used capturing groups in the URI regular expressions.
 Those groups translate to the `uriParams` array on the API call object available to the handlers via the `call` property of the transaction context.
 The API call object is what the low-level [x2node-ws](https://github.com/boylesoftware/x2node-ws) module operates with and it exposes many useful things to the handlers.
 See its full description in the [Service Call](https://github.com/boylesoftware/x2node-ws#service-call) section of the manual as well as its full [API reference](https://boylesoftware.github.io/x2node-api-reference/module-x2node-ws-ServiceCall.html).

-And you also can see that in this case we don't need to call `txCtx.refToId()` function to convert the reference to the ID as we are getting the ID straight from the URI.
+You should also take note that in this case, we don't need to call the `txCtx.refToId()` function in order to convert the reference to the ID, as we are getting the ID straight from the URI.

 ### Backend Field Value Calculation